scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 The sample application supports the following types of transactions:

-- Get customer information through the `getCustomerInfo` endpoint of Customer Service.
+- Get customer information through the `getCustomerInfo` endpoint of the Customer Service.
-- Place an order by using a line of credit through the `placeOrder` endpoint of Order Service and the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of Customer Service.
+- Place an order by using a line of credit through the `placeOrder` endpoint of the Order Service and the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
   - Checks if the cost of the order is below the customer's credit limit.
   - If the check passes, records the order history and updates the amount the customer has spent.
-- Get order information by order ID through the `getOrder` of Order Service.
+- Get order information by order ID through the `getOrder` of the Order Service.
-- Get order information by customer ID through the `getOrders` of Order Service.
+- Get order information by customer ID through the `getOrders` of the Order Service.
-- Make a payment through the `repayment` endpoint of Customer Service.
+- Make a payment through the `repayment` endpoint of the Customer Service.
   - Reduces the amount the customer has spent.

 ## Prerequisites